 Nashville has an extensive range of temperatures throughout the year.
 It is not uncommon to see highs hitting the 90s in mid to late summer.
 With light showers, summer is the time for outdoor adventure and cooling down at one of the honkey tonks.

-Autumn is not only the best weather in the city, with highs around 77°; at night, they drop to the mid-50s.
+The autumn season brings in the best weather for Music city, with highs around 77°; at night, they drop to the mid-50s.
 This pleasant temperature is accompanied by the leaves turning orange and yellow.
 The colorful flora turns Nashville into a picturesque landscape.

 December through March hits a crisp 52° during the day and 32° at night.
 With snow and holiday cheer, Winter means time spent huddled up over hot chocolate and enjoying the festivities and shopping that the season brings.